 A study in 2000 found that a multivitamin and mineral supplement produced a statistically significant improvement in mood compared to a placebo (23).

-A study in 2004 found that taking a multivitamin supplement led to improved behaviour in children with mood and behavioural problems (25).
+A study in 2004 found that taking a multivitamin supplement led to improved behavior in children with mood and behavioral problems (25).

-There seems to be sufficient evidence to say that multivitamins can improve mood, reduce stress, and perhaps even improve behaviour.
-It’s not clear whether mood, stress, and behaviour are negatively affected by a deficiency, or whether taking the multivitamin when not in a deficiency will improve them.
+There seems to be sufficient evidence to say that multivitamins can improve mood, reduce stress, and perhaps even improve behavior.
+It’s not clear whether mood, stress, and behavior are negatively affected by a deficiency, or whether taking the multivitamin when not in a deficiency will improve them.

 There may also be a more serious side effect, but it is quite complicated.
 Several studies have found a link between taking multivitamins and mortality.
 A 2005 study on men found that regular multivitamin use led to a small increase in prostate cancer death rates (29).